Updated: July 4, 2022.

 Bing, owned and operated by Microsoft, is the third-largest search engine in the world (the first one being, obviously, Google ad the second one being Baidu).
 Just like Google, Bing provides various services related to search, such as web, image, maps, shopping, and more.

-Bing Image Search is an interesting is an image searching tool that presents images that are sharp, high-quality, and trending.
+Bing Image Search is an interesting image searching tool that presents images that are sharp, high-quality, and trending.
 You can also filter out the images according to different criteria including layout and size.
 You can also view a tab containing related queries, over the results.
 Even Bing’s video search display is superior to YouTube’s and Google’s, where the results are presented and thumbnails and viewers can check out the videos without having to leave the SERPs.

 ⚡ Check my list of Bing search operators to learn how to perform advanced searches in Bing.